-Following the adoption of IFRS 9 in the prior year, the carrying amount of the loans are assessed for credit impairment and if considered to be credit impaired a credit loss provision is recognised.
+The carrying amount of the loans are assessed for credit impairment and if considered to be credit impaired a credit loss provision is recognised.
 In determining whether a credit loss provision is required, management must determine whether there has been a significant change in the credit risk of the respective subsidiary.
 If there has, then management are required to recognise a lifetime credit loss.
 The key estimate is the determination of the probability of default and the loss given default under a range of scenarios and the likelihood of each scenario and the relevant credit loss occurring.